 As the youngest of five boys, I was left alone to explore, create and think for myself.
-Exposure to drawing, painting, macrame and more in my home gave me a creative spark.
-I developed a sense of self and the belief that anything is possible.
-Pursuing my desire for an art degree was not a possibility as I was reminded that being an artist was not a sure route to making a living.
+Exposure to drawing, painting, macrame and more in my home provided me a creative spark, a sense of self and the belief that anything is possible.
+Pursuing an art degree was not a possibility, as I was reminded that being an artist was not a sure route to making a living.

-I obtained a BS in Electrical Engineering and had a successful career providing technology solutions.
+I obtained a BS in Electrical Engineering and had a successful career creating technology solutions.
 I founded and sold a number of companies including a consulting firm, photography studio, and appraisal management company.
 Also, I hold a patent for a consumer electronic product which I developed in China.
 Additionally, I’ve been a senior executive (CIO) for a Fortune 35 company and my work earned me a number of awards including Innovator of the Year and the Smithsonian Institute Laureate award for visionary use of technology.

 After accomplishing much in the corporate world, I decided I had enough.
 I moved to Kauai to start a farm and live in natural beauty.
 Too many days spent indoors, in meetings, and looking at a computer.
-It wasn’t long after moving that I started to slow down and get the noise of the rat race out of my head.
-It was then that I visualized my younger self, back in my childhood, who liked to create and play with his hands.
-So I started playing again.
+It wasn’t long after moving to Kauai that I started to slow down and get the noise of the rat race out of my head.
+It was then that I visualized my younger self who liked to create for fun.
+I started playing again.

 I used my experience in the tech industry to photograph bark from trees and enhance the color in interesting ways.
 I use those images as the basis for my paintings.
 A blend of technology experience gained in adulthood and skills I learned as a child coming together.
 As I paint, I let my expectations fall and find much peace and joy in the process.